kampamocha/hermetrics/README.md

 ### Jaro-Winkler

-Extension of *Jaro* distance with emphasis on the first characters of the strings, so strings that have *matching* characters on the beginning have more similarity than those that havae *matching* characters at the end.
+Extension of *Jaro* distance with emphasis on the first characters of the strings, so strings that have *matching* characters on the beginning have more similarity than those that have *matching* characters at the end.
+This metric depends on an additional parameter *p* (with *0<=p<=0.25* and default *p=0.1*) that is a weighting factor for additional score obtained for matching characters at the beginning of the strings..

 ```python
 from hermetrics.jaro_winkler import JaroWinkler